PrinceRaj-17/covid-19/README.txt

 You can easily modify or add new funtions to this App and this is Base through which you can add them.

+Note:- This program is created via API from PareHub server.
+So, API Informations will be different
+	for you.

                                                   Thank You!